New publications

 In fact, any use of these substances means a potential risk of contamination of food produced in the region.

-Traces of HBCD antiprene have been found in most popular foods.
-According to EPA, this fire suppressant is distinguished by "high toxicity" for marine life, and also the ability to influence hormonal processes and reproductive function in humans.
-Once ingested, this chemical binds to fatty tissues and can persist in them for many years.
+Traces of the flame retardant HBCD have been found in most popular foods.
+According to the EPA, this flame retardant is “highly toxic” to marine life and can interfere with hormonal processes and reproductive function in humans.
+Once in the human body, the chemical binds to fatty tissue and can persist there for many years.